Lactate Testing for Swimming Training

 Model of performance in endurance athletic events by Jan Olbrecht

 4. A youtube video shows Jan and his wife Pascale during a lactate testing session with a swim team in Belgium.
-The computer program that Jan Olbrecht is using in this video will be made available to all swim coaches in about 6 months.
-Work on the web application is currently proceeding.

 This site is just beginning and many more examples and links will be added shortly that discuss how best to use lactate testing in swimming.